Martin-Alexander/activerecord-temporal/README.md

 - Know the price of a product at the time it was added to a cart
 - Allow users to see content as it was before their subscription ended
-- Track the lifetime of long-lived, slowly change entities like projects or customers
+- Track the lifetime of long-lived, slowly changing entities like projects or customers
 - Generate reports based on the data as it was known at some time in the past

 Many Rails applications use a patchwork of approaches: